Longtail Aviation Flight 5504

 On February 20, 2021, Longtail Aviation Flight 5504, an international cargo flight operated by Longtail Aviation from Maastricht, Netherlands, to New York, United States, suffered an engine failure shortly after departure that caused debris to fall to the ground near the Dutch town of Meerssen.
 Two people on the ground were slightly injured and there was property damage to buildings and cars.
-The Boeing 747-400(BCF) cargo plane diverted to Liege Airport with the failed engine shut down and landed there safely.
+The Boeing 747-400 cargo plane diverted to Liege Airport with the failed engine shut down and landed there safely.

 A criminal investigation was launched to determine if there was criminal negligence involved, but it was closed a month later with no finding of negligence.
-A separate aviation safety investigation was also launched by the Dutch Safety Board (OVV).
+A separate aviation safety investigation was also launched by the Dutch Safety Board (DSB, OVV).

 On the same day, United Airlines Flight 328, a Boeing 777-222, suffered similar circumstances over the United States.
 All 241 occupants onboard survived without injuries.